ngageoint/hootenanny-ui/ARCHITECTURE.md

 is a member.

-As you can imagine, implementing all these details requires an expert knowledge of the OpenStreetMap data models.
+As you can imagine, implementing all these details requires an expert knowledge of the OpenStreetMap data managers.
 It is our hope that JavaScript based tools for OpenStreetMap can reuse the iD's core implementation, significantly reducing the work necessary to create a robust tool.